virenpc/code_test/README.md

 There are two approaches for finding the word with the most occurrences of a given character in a statement:
 1. In-memory approach using Java 21.(Code in [FindWordWithCharacterInMemory.java](src/main/java/com/example/demo/FindWordWithCharacterInMemory.java)
    and test cases in [FindWordWithCharacterInMemoryTest.java](src/test/java/com/example/demo/FindWordWithCharacterInMemoryTest.java))
 2. Using Apache Solr for more efficient search capabilities.
 Lucene (now Solr) offers a scalable way for such uses and should be used when we expect use cases and data to grow.
-I have used Lucene before and done performance benchmarking, conclusion was that its highly scalable and work very well for large data sets.
+I have used Lucene before and done performance benchmarking.
+Conclusion was that its highly scalable and works very well for large data sets.
 Solr uses inverted indexing, which stores a mapping from content to its locations in a database file.
 This allows Solr to quickly locate and retrieve documents containing specific terms, making search operations much faster than traditional methods that scan each document sequentially.
    (Code in [FindWordWithCharacterInSolr.java](src/main/java/com/example/demo/FindWordWithCharacterInSolr.java)
    and test cases in [FindWordWithCharacterInSolrTest.java](src/test/java/com/example/demo/FindWordWithCharacterInSolrTest.java))
 ### Assumptions